PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

 During training, a bit more than 10% of data is being used for cross-validation.
 The cross-validation accuracy is used as a trigger for storing the best performing model.
-So typically the training lasts 50 epochs, but a new model is being stored and qualified only when cross-validation accuracy is improved.
+So typically the training lasts 50 epochs, but **a new model is being stored and qualified only when cross-validation accuracy is improved**.
 At the beginning of every epoch the training set is shuffled: this is very important.

 Also I am using one form of data augmentation: at every epoch I have the ability to derive from the training set a companion training set with modified images.
 The perturbations used are geometric: rotations, translation, scaling and perspective transforms.
-So actually the training set is 2x the original training set, with 50% of the samples, the augmented ones, being geometric transformations of the original ones.
+So actually **the training set is 2x the original training set, with 50% of the samples, the augmented ones, being geometric transformations of the original ones**.
 My best performing model, is make a perturbated copy of the original training set and using this perturbated copy during 8 epochs, before generating a new perturbated copy.
 And so on during training.
 This enabled me to get a Validation Accuracy above 99% (while I was at 98% without such, simple and limited data augmenation).
 I have also noticed that this improved the ability to generalize better and improved results with random traffic sign images retrieved on the web.